Are you on a low FODMAP diet, but you can’t figure out some good low FODMAP snacks to keep around the house?

 No bake energy bites have become very popular recently!
 They are usually made with oats, nut butters, and something sweet to hold it all together.

-Snack bars are definitely an excellent snack, but many products have ingredients that keep them off the FODMAP friendly list, like honey, inulin, or chicory!
+Snack bars are an excellent snack, but many products have ingredients that keep them off the FODMAP-friendly list, like honey, inulin, or chicory!
 Not to worry though, there are still plenty of snack bars that work.

-- Go Macro: protein pleasure*, prolonged power*, protein purity*, protein replenishment*, everlasting joy*, balanced goodness, protein decadence, mocha chocolate chip, smooth sancutary
+- Go Macro: protein pleasure*, prolonged power*, protein purity*, protein replenishment*, everlasting joy*, timeless treasure, balanced goodness, protein decadence, mocha chocolate chip, smooth sancutary

 - FODY Bars*: All of their bars are low FODMAP friendly!